 Lives capsize and reputations are sunk in our seafaring whodunit adventure

-Our new online virtual murder mystery game Murder in the Red Room is now available here.
-You can run it yourselves or we can run it for you.
+Our two online virtual murder mystery games Murder in the Red Room and The Chocolate Bar Mystery are now available here and here.
+You can buy, download and run them yourselves or enquire here as to how we can run them for you.

 Style: Highly Participative and Downloadable.